czp16/FCSRL/README.md

 </p>

 ## Overview
 This repo provides an official implementation of *Feasibility Consistent Representation Learning for Safe Reinforcement Learning* (ICML 2024).
 In this paper, we propose a feasibility-based representation learning method to extract safety-related features and improve the safe reinforcement learning.
+Our method **FCSRL+TD3-Lag achieves SOTA performance on safety-gymnasium benchmark** among model-free safe RL algorithms.
+See [paper](https://arxiv.org/abs/2405.11718) for more details.

 <p align="center">
     <img src="assets/framework.png" alt="framework" width=60% >